Shajar87/Shajar87/README.md

 ### 💼 Professional Experience

-**Data Analyst Intern**
+**Intern**
 *Siemens, Gurugram | April 2024 - September 2024*
-- Worked with the Quality Team of Siemens Mobility to analyze data from diverse internal sources.
+- Analyzed data from internal sources at Siemens Mobility to support the Quality Team.
-- Contributed to developing “Customer Complaint Management Tool”, optimizing the complaint handling process.
-Automated the submission and receipt of complaints using Django, aiming to reduce resolution time by 25-30%.
+- Contributed to the development of the "Customer Complaint Management Tool" by automating the submission and receipt of complaints using Django, reducing resolution time by 25-30%.
 - Developed an Excel-based “Skills Competency Tool” to track and assess employee skill levels, boosting workforce productivity

 **Data Analyst Intern**